ourPLCC/plcc/README.md

 class SubExp extends Exp { Exp exp1; Exp exp2; }
 ```

-* A class is generated for the non-terminal defined by a rule (the LHS) with instance variables defined for each captured symbols (e.g., `<>`) on the RHS.
+* A class is generated for the non-terminal defined by a rule (the LHS) with instance variables defined for each captured symbols (within `<>`) on the RHS.
 * The first rule defines the start symbol,
-and its class inherits from _Start.
+and its class inherits from the standard, built-in class _Start.
 * A non-terminal defined more than once becomes an abstract base class,
 and the distinguishing names become its subclasses.
 * Tokens always have the type of Token.